Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 Tono has a long history of creating and displaying Hina dolls, and there was a custom of going from house to house, asking to be shown their Hina dolls.

-Address: Various venues near JR Tono Station (Iwate Prefecture)
+Address: Tono Municipal Museum and various venues near JR Tono Station (Iwate Prefecture)

 sakata hina dolls

-Due to its history as a port town and trade connections with Tokyo, Kyoto and Osaka, Sakata is now home a large range of stunning historical Hina dolls—some dating back to the Edo Period.
+Due to its history as a port town and trade connections with Tokyo, Kyoto, and Osaka, Sakata is now home to a large range of stunning historical Hina dolls—some dating back to the Edo Period.

-From March 1 the charming town will he holding several elaborate displays featuring a variety of exquisite Hina dolls, including at the treasure hall of Shonai Shrine.
+From March 1, the charming town of Sakata will he holding several elaborate displays featuring a variety of exquisite Hina dolls, including at the treasure hall of Shonai Shrine.

 Address: Yamagata Prefecture, Sakata City